 Neuron is a series of Racket libraries that provide a consistent API over a spectrum of functionality related to the creation, operation, integration, and evolution of concurrent, distributed, and decentralized run time environments and applications.
 At its core is a communication-based concurrency model and a structural pattern-based DSL for working with composable evaluators.

-Neuron uses a concurrency model of lightweight processes communicating over first-class named synchronous channels.
-Processes extend threads with support for life cycle hooks and two orthogonal lines of communication.
+Neuron uses a concurrency model of lightweight processes communicating over named synchronous exchangers.
+Neuron processes extend Racket threads with support for life cycle hooks and two orthogonal lines of communication.
 In other words, a process is like a thread that can clean up after itself and keep “secrets.”

 A process is created in the starting state when another process attempts to spawn a new thread of execution.
 The requesting process blocks until the new process is alive and a fresh process descriptor for it has been returned.

 A process stays alive until its thread of execution terminates.
 A process can terminate itself, either by reaching the end of its program or by issuing a quit or die command.
 A process can also use the stop or kill command to terminate any process it holds a process descriptor for.

 When a process reaches the end of its program or is terminated by quit or stop, it enters the stopping state while it calls its on-stop hook.
-When a process reaches the end of its program or on-stop hook, or is terminated by a die or kill command, it enters the dying state while it calls its on-dead hook.
+When a process reaches the end of its on-stop hook or is terminated by a die or kill command, it enters the dying state while it calls its on-dead hook.
 A process is dead when its on-dead hook returns.